Kevin Holt

-Kevin Holt (born 25 January 1993) is a Scottish footballer, born in Dumfries, who plays as a left-back for Scottish Championship club Partick Thistle.
-Holt started his career with local side Queen of the South before playing for Dundee and Pafos, then returning to The Doonhamers.
+Kevin Holt (born 25 January 1993) is a Scottish professional footballer who plays as a left-back and also a centre-back for Scottish Championship club Ayr United.
+Holt started his career with local side Queen of the South before playing for Dundee and Cypriot side Pafos, then returning to The Doonhamers.
+After another stint in Cyprus with Ermis Aradippou, Holt spent two seasons with Partick Thistle before signing with Dundee United.

 Playing career

 Queen of the South (First spell)

 Holt joined Queen of the South in August 2010 and began playing for their Under-19 squad.
 In June 2011, Holt was awarded the Jade Moore Memorial Trophy for being Queens under-19s player of the season.
 Holt debuted for the first-team on 17 September 2011, appearing as a substitute in a 4–1 victory versus Greenock Morton in a Scottish First Division fixture replacing hat-trick scorer Kevin Smith.

 Holt made his first senior start on 12 November 2011, versus Partick Thistle in a goalless home draw.
 Holt was sent off versus Dundee in December 2011 and this was his first ever dismissal.
 Holt's debut in the Scottish Cup was in a 1–0 away win versus the Maryhill Magyars on 7 January 2012 with the goal scored by Dan Carmichael.
 This was Queens first win in the competition since their 4–3 semi-final win versus Aberdeen in 2008 at Hampden Park.
 At the end of the 2011–12 season Queens were relegated to the Scottish Second Division but despite this Holt remained with the club, having signed a new contract in December 2011.
 He scored 6 goals in 137 competitive QoS first team games.